 - 10.1 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the investment balance has ranged between £116.5 £134.8 million and £87.3 £103.8 million.
-These levels should be maintained in the forthcoming year, although it is expected that more will be invested in Ermine Street Housing and less in Banks and Building Societies. will reduce in the forthcoming year as these figures included Government Covid Grants prior to redistribution. - 10.2 Objectives: The CIPFA Code requires the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+In the past 12 months, the investment balance has ranged between £134.8 £171 million and £103.8 £135 million.
+These levels will reduce in the forthcoming year as these figures included Government Covid Grants prior to redistribution. - 10.2 Objectives: The CIPFA Code requires the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Authority's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.

 The portfolio will target as a whole to achieve a return above the Bank of England Consumer Price Inflation (CPI) target in order to maintain the spending power of the sum invested.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.
+Where balances are expected to be invested for more than one year, the Council will aim to achieve a reasonable return recognising that in the medium term it is unlikely to be able to return a rate that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.